 - 1. Legal Framework

 - 2. Purpose and Aims

 - 3. Our Ethos

 - 4. Understanding the views of children

 - 5. Children with a social worker

 - 6. Types of Abuse, including specific issues

 - 7. Roles and Responsibilities

 - 8. First Day Calling

 - 9. Children who are Looked After

+- 10. Children who are absent from education

-- 10. Elective Home Education
+- 11. Elective Home Education

-- 11. Early Help
+- 12. Early Help and support for Children In Need

-- 12. Safer Recruitment
+- 13. Safer Recruitment

-- 13. Staff Conduct and Use of Reasonable Force
+- 14. Staff Conduct and use of reasonable force

-- 14. Managing Allegations against Staff

-- 15. Low-level concerns
+- 15. Allegations Management

-- 16. Peer on Peer Abuse
+- 16. Child on child abuse (including sexual violence and sexual harassment)

 - 17. Communication and Confidentiality

 - 18. Training and Induction

 - 19. Whistleblowing Policy

 - 20. Procedures for Managing Concerns

 - 21. Use of school premises

 - 22. Working with Parents and Carers

 - 23. When to Call the Police

 - 24. Relevant Policies

-25. Policy Consultation and Review
+- 25. Policy Consultation and Review

-Appendix 1: Useful Contact numbers and e-mail addresses/websites Aims:
+Appendix A: Useful Contact numbers and e-mail addresses/websites

+Aims: